-Macron back to Beirut with new calls for Lebanon reform
+Macron returns to Beirut with new calls for Lebanese reform

-Macron arrived Monday night, just hours after Lebanon designated its ambassador to Germany, Mustapha Adib, as the next prime minister, drawing rebuke from many Lebanese who see the relatively unknown diplomat as another representative of the political class they blame for the country’s many woes, particularly because he previously worked for Najib Mikati, a former prime minister widely accused of corruption.
+Macron arrived Monday night, just hours after Lebanon designated its ambassador to Germany, Mustapha Adib, as the next prime minister.
+The choice drew rebukes from many Lebanese who see the relatively unknown diplomat as another representative of the political class they blame for the country’s many woes, particularly because he previously worked for Najib Mikati, a former prime minister widely accused of corruption.

 Adib is replacing Hassan Diab, who resigned in the wake of last month’s blasts, and he will now be tasked with forming a government and helping negotiate a much-needed bailout from the International Monetary Fund.